COEH Builds Bridges:

 This event is made possible through the joint providership of The Center for Occupational and Environmental Health UC Berkeley, and The Center for Occupational and Environmental Health UC Davis.

-Topics: Respiratory Protection & Seroprevalence of SARS-CoV-2 in San Francisco Firefighters; Emergency Legislation & Regulations to Protect Workers; Top Home Office Ergonomics Errors & Virtual Evaluations; The "Other" Essential Workers: COVID-19 Prevention Measures & Impact on Grocery Store Workers; Fostering Occupational Health Equity: Strategies for Practice
+Topics: Respiratory Protection & Seroprevalence of SARS-CoV-2 Among San Francisco Firefighters and Emergency Responders; Emergency Legislation & Cal/OSHA Regulations to Protect Workers from COVID-19; Virtual Ergonomics Evaluations: Home Office Errors & Common Symptoms; The "Other" Essential Workers: Implementation and Impact of COVID-19 Prevention on the Health of Unionized Grocery Workers; Fostering Occupational Health Equity: Strategies for Practice

-Day 1: Ethical Response When Addressing the Scientific Unknown
+Ethical Response When Addressing Emerging Scientific Data (Day 2)

-Topics: The Seattle Flu Study; Addressing Vaccine Hesitancy; Masking, Messaging, and Harm Reduction in the COVID-19 Pandemic; N95DECON: International Research Collaboration During COVID-19; Long-Haul COVID-19: Lingering Health Concerns
+Topics: Pandemic Preparedness and Response: Implications for Infectious Disease Research; The State Of U.S. Public Opinion On COVID-19 Vaccination; Masking, Messaging, and Harm Reduction in the COVID-19 Pandemic; N95DECON: International Research Collaboration During COVID-19; Post-COVID Syndrome: Recognition, Diagnosis, and Treatment

 Registration Fees: